stopcallingmyname/Hunger-Frog/README.md

 The “HungerFrog” module is the main module that contains the main loop with the game logic.
 Also in the project folder are folders: “SFX”, which contains all the sounds and music, the “Fonts” folder, which stores the fonts used in the game window, the “Sprites” folder, which contains all the sprites of the game, as well as a text file that records the highest score in the game (TopScore.txt).
-For a more detailed study of the structure of the program, a UML class diagram was compiled (see Picture 1).
+For a more detailed study of the structure of the program, a UML class diagram was compiled.
-[Picture 1]

 ![image](https://user-images.githubusercontent.com/56963796/200644200-9bd70dfa-2a13-40a0-962e-200a92924859.png)

 > Software Implementation

 As described earlier, we use 6 classes: "Player", "Enemy", "Background", "Water", "World", "Button" and "Decorations".
 Each class describes the corresponding methods for organizing the work of the application.
 Let's consider each method in more detail.
     Methods of the “World” class:
 __init__() is a special method,